Lou-E-303/json-parser/README.md

 # Intro

 This is a JSON parser.
-As of right now, it's a WIP.
-If you clone it, it probably won't work!
+As of right now, it's a work-in-progress and won't be fully-featured if cloned.

 # Run